PurpleFox-pro/Button-Practice/README.md

 -Along with creating those buttons i added in some hover,transition and shadow effect into those buttons

 - used html and css for this practice

+- In thge pm.html file, instead of doing height and width i worked with padding.